mhaugrud/msumcspy/_sources/Selection/Exercises.rst

             The square and round brackets denote closed and open intervals.
             A closed interval includes the number, and open interval excludes it.
 So 79.99999 gets grade C , but 80 gets grade B.

-            Test your function by printing the mark and the grade for a number of different marks.

             .. activecode:: ex_6_3